HomeSocial MediaHow Social Media Can Impact What You Buy

 Did you know?
 Products featured in TikTok videos with the hashtag #TikTokMadeMeBuyIt sell out 92% more frequently than those promoted through traditional advertising channels, according to retail analytics firm Edited.

-Businesses can ethically leverage this psychology by:
+Businesses can use this psychology honestly by:

 • Highlighting genuine customer experiences rather than staged testimonials